lblod/download-url-warning-service/README.md

 Service that generates warning emails when url downloads failed.

+/!\ When first added to the stack, the service might send many emails /!\

 ## Installation

 To add the service to your `mu.semte.ch` stack, add the following snippet to docker-compose.yml: